Totengeist/wednesdayseries.com/faq.md

 ## When will Season 2 release?

 Due to the 2023 [SAG-AFTRA][wiki-sag] and [Writers Guild of America][wiki-wga] strikes, production on season 2 was pushed back.
 A [Deadline][deadline-1235601823] report in November indicates shooting has been "tentatively slated for late April."
-The existing main cast is expected to return.</p>
+The existing main cast is expected to return.

 ## Has Wednesday been renewed for Season 2?